ash-dieback-crowdsource/data/README.md

 		|____annotations.README
 		|____project.README

 The base folder is called `project_name`, and it contains the project level information.
-Immediately inside this folder is a file called `README` (which is the file you are reading), `project.info` (which contains the project level metadata), a load of files ending in `.README` that define the metadata required for datatypes lower in the structure and one folder each for however many organisms you will have in this project (here we have two, `org_1` and `org_2`).
-The names of the folders aren't important, only what they contain.
-So if you want to work on E.coli then you could rename one of the folders to `e_coli`.
+Immediately inside this folder is a file called  `project.info` (which contains the project level metadata), a load of files ending in `.README` that define the metadata required for datatypes lower in the structure and one folder each for the organisms in this project.

 ###organism folders

 The organism folder contains all information about just one organism, `h_pseudoalbidus` or `fraxinus_spp` or whatever.
 It should look like this:

-	org_x
+	h_pseudoalbidus
 	|____org.info
-	|____strain_1
+	|____isolate_1
-	|____strain_2
+	|____isolate_2

 Details about the organism are in the org.info metadata file, one of which is required for every organism in the project. `org.README` in the project folder contains details on the required metadata for the org.info file.

-The organism folder also holds the strain folders, where `strain_x` is a particular strain or isolate and could be renamed to 0104_H4, K12 or whatever. `strain.README` is a file that specifies the metadata require for each strain.
+The organism folder also holds the strain/isolate folders, where `strain_x` is a particular strain or isolate and could be renamed to 0104_H4, K12 or whatever. `strain.README` is a file that specifies the metadata require for each strain.

 ###strain folders